Learn How To Customize Child Processes using Node

 This is meant as a follow-up to the exec post and the spawn post.

-child_processes can be given a config object to customize some
+child_processes can be given a config object to customize/specifiy some details of the child process.

 Pass Environment Variables